Ecwid/ecwid-api-docs/includes/_jsapi.md

 Returns the base URL for static Ecwid files, like images and CSS, with the ’/’ at the end.

+Subscribe to the `Ecwid.OnAPILoaded` [JS API event](https://developers.ecwid.com/api-documentation/subscribe-to-events#ecwid-onapiloaded) to ensure availability of this function.

 ### Ecwid.getOwnerId

 > Get store ID code example